hari-stats/NEMalariaApp/README.md

 # NER Malaria Spatial Analysis: Interactive Web Application

-This repository contains the source code for the Shiny web application supporting the manuscript:
+This repository contains the Shiny web application supporting the manuscript:
-**"[Your Manuscript Title Here]"**
+**"[Quantifying the effect of climate and sociodemographic factors on malaria transmission in the Northeast region of India using geospatial modelling]"**

 **Authors:** [Author List]
 **Journal:** [Journal Name], Manuscript ID: [Manuscript ID, if available]

 ## 📌 Application Overview

 This interactive web application visualizes the core spatial findings from our study on malaria burden in Northeast India.
-It allows users to explore the geographically weighted regression (GWR) results, including local coefficients for key socio-demographic and climatic predictors, and predicted malaria incidence across districts.
+It allows users to explore the geographically weighted regression (GWR),Multiscale Geographically Weighted Regression (MGWR), and Geographically Weighted Lasso Regression (GWL)  results, including local coefficients for key socio-demographic and climatic predictors, and predicted malaria incidence across districts of North-East India.

 **Live Application:** [https://envisiict.shinyapps.io/NEMalariaApp/](https://envisiict.shinyapps.io/NEMalariaApp/)